Peru plunged into political upheaval as Congress ousts President Vizcarra

+Merino called for calm after the vote and assured Peruvians that the April 11 presidential election would go on as planned.

+“It is already called for,” he said about the election in an interview with the local station América Televisión.

-The opposition-dominated Congress put forward 105 votes to oust the centrist leader over accusations that as a governor he accepted bribes from companies that won public works contracts.
+In the second effort by lawmakers to remove the centrist Vizcarra in a matter of months, the opposition-dominated Congress put forward 105 votes to oust him over accusations that as a governor he accepted bribes from companies that won public works contracts.

 The 105 votes far exceeded the 87-vote threshold out of 130 needed to remove him from office.
 There were 19 votes against his ouster and four abstentions.

-His removal from office plunges the world’s No. 2 copper producer into political turmoil as it looks to recover from an economic recession brought on by the coronavirus pandemic.
+Vizcarra’s removal from office plunges the world’s No. 2 copper producer into political turmoil as it looks to recover from an economic recession brought on by the coronavirus pandemic.
+[L1N2HW00K]

+Dozens of people gathered at Plaza San Martín in downtown Lima in support of Vizcarra after the news of his ouster as police officers kept a close eye on the crowd.

+Video circulated on social media showing Congressman Ricardo Burga, who voted in favor of the impeachment motion, being punched in the face by a bystander as he spoke to television reporters.

 Vizcarra, 57, lacked a party in the fragmented Congress, and had a tense relationship with lawmakers, with whom he frequently locked horns over his anti-graft agenda.
 He dissolved Congress last year after a long-running standoff, a move that prompted criticism by right-wing lawmakers.